 BUT GET THIS.
 I opened the container, and it was super soft.
 Like, fresh out of a new bag kind of soft.
-I’d put a brown sugar bear in there with it, so I don’t know if I can attribute this success to the container, the bear, or both – but I was pretty damn pleasantly surprised.
+I’d put a brown sugar bear(aff link) in there with it, so I don’t know if I can attribute this success to the container, the bear, or both – but I was pretty damn pleasantly surprised.

-Anyway, back to the recipe.
+I mean… probably.
 I’ve been known to make several different chocolate layers (one of them being melted Nutella because NUTELLA), but that involves pouring the hot chocolate on top, letting it set and chill, adding more chocolate on top, setting and chilling, etc.

 You can totally do that if you want, but it’ll take up more time than we’re talking about in this recipe.

 I know some people are going to get all sensitive over the name of this: Christmas Crack.
 It’s a long standing, trending name that I personally attribute to the fact that you literally crack the finished product into pieces, so I used it.

 [insert shrug emoji here]

 Frankly, it doesn’t really matter what you call it, because it’s always a huge hit.
 So whip up a batch, crack it, package it up in cute containers and gift them to some friends.

 This might have basic ingredients, but the result is anything BUT basic!
 Saltines are covered with an easy caramel sauce, two types of chocolate, crushed and chopped peppermint, and assorted holiday sprinkles!